Auditory Processing Disorder

 - For directions that are to be completed later, writing notes, wearing a watch, or maintaining a household routine can help.
 So can general organization and scheduling.

-- It can be frustrating for kids with APD when they're in a noisy setting and they need to listen.
+- It can be frustrating for kids with APD when they're in a noisy setting and need to listen.
 Teach your child to notice noisy environments and move to quieter places when listening is necessary.

 Other tips that might help: